peter-0015/-Renewable-Energy-Credit-Management-System/README.md

    - `getClients`: Retrieves information about all clients.
    - `getContracts`: Retrieves information about all contracts.
    - `getCreditOrders`: Retrieves information about all credit orders.
+   - `getRenewableEnergySources`: Retrieves information about all renewable energy sources.
+   - `getRenewableEnergySourceById`: Retrieves information about a specific renewable energy source by ID.
+   - `getUnfulfilledCreditOrders`: Retrieves a list of unfulfilled credit orders.
+   - `getTotalRevenue`: Retrieves the total revenue generated from fulfilled credit orders.
+   - `getClientContracts`: Retrieves the list of contracts for a specific client.

 3. **Update Operations**:
    - `addProducer`: Adds a new producer to the system.